-Pharmacotherapeutic group: Angiotensin II Antagonists and Diuretics.
+Pharmacotherapeutic group: Angiotensin II receptor blocker, plain (telmisartan), combination with Diuretics.
 ATC code: C09DA07.

-Pharmacology: Pharmacodynamics: Mode of action: Telmisartan + HCTZ (Micardis Plus) is a combination of an angiotensin II receptor antagonist, telmisartan, and a thiazide diuretic, hydrochlorothiazide.
+Pharmacology: Mode of action: Telmisartan + HCTZ (Micardis Plus) is a combination of an angiotensin II receptor blocker, telmisartan, and a thiazide diuretic, hydrochlorothiazide.
 The combination of these ingredients has an additive antihypertensive effect, reducing blood pressure to a greater degree than either component alone.

 Telmisartan + HCTZ (Micardis Plus) once daily produces effective and smooth reductions in blood pressure across the therapeutic dose range.

 Telmisartan: Telmisartan is an orally effective and specific angiotensin II receptor (type AT1) antagonist.
 Telmisartan displaces angiotensin II with very high affinity from its binding site at the AT1 receptor subtype, which is responsible for the known actions of angiotensin II.

 Telmisartan does not exhibit any partial agonist activity at the AT1 receptor.
 Telmisartan selectively binds the AT1 receptor.
 The binding is long lasting.
 Telmisartan does not show affinity for other receptors, including AT2 and other less characterised AT receptors.